-Dave Harler is getting ready for his thirteenth season as principal trumpet with the Gulf Coast Symphony.
-Just prior to moving to Florida and joining the Symphony, he played with groups in the Northern Virginia area outside of Washington, D.C.
-These included the National Concert Band of America, the Alexandria Virginia Band, the Falls Church Virginia Band, and the Veterans Administration Orchestra, which performed in various venues around Washington, D.C., including the U.S. Capitol.
+Principal trumpet Dave Harler is in his 16th season with the Gulf Coast Symphony.
+Prior to moving to Florida and joining the Symphony, he played with groups in the Northern Virginia area outside Washington, D.C.
+These included the National Concert Band of America, the Alexandria Virginia Band, the Falls Church Virginia Band and the Veterans Administration Orchestra, which performed in various venues around D.C., including the U.S. Capitol.

 His teachers and inspirational counselors include his high school band director, Everett C. Buskirk and Musician and Educator, Fred Waring.
 His teachers include Larry Tichenor, U.S. Marine Band, and Chuck Seipp, solo trumpet with the U.S. Army Band for 30+ years.